 Nirvana — Smells like Teenspirit

 Disappearance, the second part of the diptych Appereance – Disappearance, is an ode to the temporality of phenomena.
 Much of what we considered to be normal, we lost through corona.
 It wasn’t just about our health, also the power and fragility of values such as intuition, naivety, urgency and open-mindedness were at stake.
 But that too has an end.
 We realize that when something appears, it will also disappear.
 And then something new will appear again, albeit perhaps in a different form or guise.

-Where Appereance stopped, Disappearance continues.
-Thirteen dancers, music, projections, light, a radio presenter and children’s voices come together in the ether, a space in between where everything disappears and appears, where bodies long for a voice and voices long for a body.
-A sensory and intuitive experience that starts in the dark and, via blue - red - yellow, emerges in the light, in open-mindedness and hope, from a simple black to a complex white hole.
+In this fascinating performance by Emio Greco | Pieter C. Scholten, 11 dancers, music, projections, light, a radio host and children’s voices come together in the ether.
+In an interspace where everything disappears and appears, where bodies long for a voice and voices yearn for a body.
+The production is a sensory experience that starts in the dark and, through blue - red - yellow, ends in the light, in open-mindedness and hope, from a simple black to a complex white hole.

 The light shines in the darkness and the darkness has not overcome it.
 (John 1:1-18)